slhssli/OutlookRepairTool/README.md

 This script was created by Ali Alhamed.

-If you have any questions or encounter any issues, please contact consult@alialhamed.com.
+If you have any questions or encounter any issues, please contact at https://alialhamed.com/contact-us/